Category: Transient Plane Source

 Author(s): Anissa Eddhahak-Ounia, Jamel Nejib, Johan Colina, Sabine Carec, Sarra Drissia

 Keywords: Cement, concrete, Concrete phase change materials (PCM-concrete), differential scanning calorimetry, Heat Storage, Homogenization, Microencapsulated, Organic, pcms, phase change materials, specific heat capacity, Thermal Conductivity, Thermal properties testing

 Abstract: Phase change materials (PCMs) are an attractive solution for reducing energy usage because of their efficient latent heat storage abilities.
 This paper examined chemical and physical properties of micro-PCMs before and after their integration with concrete samples.
-A Hot Disk Thermal Constants Analyser TPS 2500 S measured the thermal conductivity of the PCM-concrete using the transient plane source (TPS) method.
+A Thermal Constants Analyser (TPS) measured the thermal conductivity of the PCM-concrete using the transient plane source (TPS) method.
 Results showed that overall, the thermal conductivity of the concrete was unchanged after the addition of the PCMs, likely due to the small concentrations of PCMs and their low thermal conductivity.

 Reference: Applied Thermal Engineering, 64, 1-2 (2014) 32-39